-Our subsidiaries enjoy modest turnover at less than half the national average for our industry.
-Fewer than 4% of our workforce are contingent workers.
+Our subsidiaries enjoy modest turnover at about half the national average for our industry.
+Fewer than 6% of our workforce are contingent workers.
 We invest in creating a diverse, inclusive and safe work environment which will inspire our employees to give their best efforts every day.
 In fact, nearly half of our employee base comes from diverse backgrounds.

-We generally conduct formal compensation benchmarking reviews every 1-2 years to ensure wages are competitive in local markets and support retention and recruiting efforts.
+We generally conduct formal compensation benchmarking reviews every 1-2 years to ensure wages are competitive in local markets and support our retention and recruiting efforts.
 Additionally, we invest time and resources in reviewing pay equity within our workforce.
-All full-time domestic and international employees are eligible for bonus or commission plans, most of which are designed to incentivize and reward performance based on results such as EPS, EBIT, cash flow, quality and backlog reduction, or other measures.
+The majority of full-time domestic and international employees are eligible for bonus or commission plans, most of which are designed to incentivize and reward performance based on results such as EPS, EBIT, cash flow, quality and backlog reduction, or other measures.

 We recognize that our success is based on the talents and dedication of those we employ, and we are invested in their success.
-Significant investments are made in the areas of talent development, technical skills and compliance (ethics, safety, hazmat, ITAR, etc.).
-For succession planning purposes, we focus on identifying high-potential future leaders and working with them on individual development plans.
+Significant investments are made in the areas of talent development, technical skills and compliance training in areas such as supervisor training, employee coaching, ethics, safety, hazmat, ITAR, etc. For succession planning purposes, we focus on identifying high-potential future leaders and working with them on individual development plans and executive coaching.

 We are committed to the health and wellbeing of our employees and their families by encouraging participation in wellness programs.
 Generally, all our full-time employees, both domestic and international, are offered health and welfare benefits.
-We remain committed to our communities through financial support from our employees and the ESCO Foundation, and through personal participation of our employees with a variety of local organizations, such as, Family Outreach, the Boys & Girls Club, the United Way, and Special Olympics.
-We believe strong human capital is our competitive differentiator, and we focus not only on ensuring we have the right domestic and international talent in place to drive our strategic initiatives today, but well into the future.
+We remain committed to our communities through financial support from our employees and the ESCO Foundation, and through personal participation of our employees with a variety of local organizations, such as food banks, blood drives, the Boys & Girls Club, and Habitat for Humanity.
+We believe strong human capital is a competitive differentiator, and we focus on ensuring we have the right domestic and international talent in place to drive our strategic initiatives not only today but well into the future.

 Gen Z (1996-2015)